david96182/ninjemail/README.md

 The `sms_keys` parameter is a dictionary that contains the **API key/s for the SMS service/s**, based on `config.toml`.
 The default value is an empty dictionary.
 You can provide an API key or keys for the SMS services if required.
 Currently, **"getsmscode"**, **"smspool"** and **"5sim"** are supported.

-The `proxy` parameter specifies the proxy server to be used for the creation of the email accounts.
-It should be a string in the format "http://ip:port" where "ip" is the IP address of the proxy server and "port" is the port number.
+The `proxies` parameter specifies the list of proxy servers to be used for the creation of email accounts.
+Is optional and can accept either a single proxy server or multiple proxy servers in a list.
+Each proxy should be provided as a string in the format "http://ip:port," where "ip" represents the IP address of the proxy server and "port" represents the port number.

 The `auto_proxy` parameter is a boolean flag that determines whether Ninjemail should automatically obtain and rotate free proxies during automation tasks.
 If `auto_proxy` is set to `True`, Ninjemail will handle the process of acquiring and managing free proxies internally.